 You may be wondering if there’s much to do around Dornoch and the short answer is… yes!
 Dornoch is a great base for exploring the surrounding area.
 You can head north to Golspie and discover the beach, Big Burn Walk as well as the stunning Dunrobin Castle.
-Click here to check out our detailed guide to visiting Golspie.
-Althernatively, head south to the town of Tain, check out Tain, Anta pottery and the Mermaid of the North in Balintore.
+Click here to check out our detailed guide to visiting Golspie or our guide to day trips from Dornoch.
+Alternatively, head south to the town of Tain and check out Tain, Anta pottery as well as the Mermaid of the North in Balintore.

 How to get to Dornoch

 You can easily get to Dornoch from Inverness.
 Join the A9 and head north – you will be find signposts for Dornoch after about 50 minutes’ drive at the town of Evelix.
 It’s a short drive off the A9 to reach the attractive coastal town.
 There’s plenty of parking in the town.

 Dornoch by bus

 If coming from the South of Scotland, catch the X25 from Inverness bus station.
 The journey will take around 1 hour and will take you to Cathedral Square in the town centre.
 From the north of Scotland, you’ll need to catch the X99.

 There’s no train station in Dornoch which makes it tricky to reach by train.
 You can catch a train to Tain (coming from the south) or Brora (coming from the north).
 You will then need to catch a connecting bus that will take you to Dornoch.

 The closest airport to Dornoch is Inverness.
 From there, you can either hire a car, catch a bus or a taxi to Inverness + bus north to Dornoch.
 Alternatively, you can fly into Edinburgh, Glasgow or Aberdeen and hire a car or use public transport to reach Dornoch.